numenoai/demos/numeno-slackbot-plugin/README.md

-# Numeno Slackbot PHP Plugin
+# Numeno Feeds Slack App

 This project implements the backend of a Slackbot command for Numeno Feeds that fetches articles from a Numeno Article Recommender Feed and publishes them to a